Fatal1ty/mashumaro/README.md

 Plain dict can be useful when you need to pass a dict object to a third-party library, such as a client for MongoDB.

+You can find the documentation for the specific serialization format [below](#serialization-mixins).

 Supported field types
 --------------------------------------------------------------------------------